sr99622/Cayenue/README.md

 <h3>Network Configuration</h3>

 Cayenue supports complete camera isolation with proxy services.
 The cameras are unable to access either your own network or the internet at large.
 This is a critical feature for privacy that protects your installation and data.

+Recordings are stored locally and shareable from the server for access by client computers.
+Configure the server for SMB protocol and pull video with the integrated file browser from any supported OS.

+<h3>Searchable Video Database</h3>

+Events triggered by the YOLO detector are stored as images that can be linked to the Video library.
+Simply double click the picture to start playback the timelime.
+Specific time points in video files can be accessed using the search tool.
+Important functions have associated key bindings for mouseless operation.

+<h3>Expand Your Horizon</h3>

+Open source software written in Python with the permissive Apache license gives you the ability to craft your own algorithm for advance usage.